Regret Optimal Control for Uncertain Stochastic Systems: Introduction

 Most prior work in this area employs gradient methods to deal with adversarially chosen cost functions and perturbations, and shows that the resulting control law achieves sublinear regret against expressive policy classes \cite{agarwal2019online, simchowitz2020improper, hazan2022introduction}.
 A parallel line of research, initiated by \cite{sabag2021regretacc, sabag2021regret, goel2023regret}, studies the problem of competing against the optimal control actions selected by a clairvoyant (noncausal) policy, without imposing any parametric structure on this benchmark policy.

 For the case of known cost functions, the formulation of \cite{sabag2021regretacc, sabag2021regret, goel2023regret} has received increasing interest thanks to: optimality of the clairvoyant benchmark policy, possibility of computing the regret-minimizing controller, and remarkable performance reported in several applications, including longitudinal motion control of a helicopter and control of a wind energy conversion system \cite{sabag2022optimal}.
-In particular, among recent contributions, \cite{martin2022safe} and \cite{didier2022system} proposed an efficient optimization-based synthesis framework to incorporate safety constraints, \cite{martin2023guarantees} established recursive feasibility and stability guarantees for receding horizon regret optimal control, \cite{goel2022measurement} and \cite{zhou2023safe} considered partially-observed systems, \cite{goel2023competitive} and \cite{sabag2022optimal} investigated the closely related metric of competitive ratio, \cite{goel2023regret} and \cite{brouillon2023minimal} considered state estimation problems, and \cite{martin2023follow} studied connections with imitation learning.
+In particular, among recent contributions, \cite{martin2022safe} and \cite{didier2022system} proposed an efficient optimization-based synthesis framework to incorporate safety constraints, \cite{martin2023guarantees} established recursive feasibility and stability guarantees for receding horizon regret optimal control, \cite{goel2022measurement} and \cite{zhou2023safe} considered partially-observed systems, \cite{goel2023competitive} and \cite{sabag2022optimal} investigated the closely related metric of competitive ratio, \cite{goel2023regret} and \cite{brouillon2023minimal} considered state estimation problems, \cite{martin2023follow} studied connections with imitation learning, and \cite{martinelli2023closing} introduced the notion of spatial regret for distributed control design.

 Despite these advances, an important open challenge is how to track the performance of the clairvoyant optimal policy without knowledge of the underlying dynamics.
 In fact, as the systems under control become increasingly complex, assuming availability of precise mathematical models appears more and more unrealistic.
 Nevertheless, to the best of our knowledge, only \cite{goel2023best} approached this problem, showing that several iterative control algorithms that combine system identification with gradient descent methods, e.g., \cite{agarwal2019online, simchowitz2020improper}, also achieve, asymptotically, near-optimal competitive ratio relative to the clairvoyant optimal policy.
 However, this result only holds asymptotically and does not allow synthesizing control policies that, given a set of admissible plants, guarantee that the regret relative to the clairvoyant optimal policy is minimized robustly.